Family Governance: Making it Work for Your Family

 5. How flexible are you when it comes to booking trips, making travel changes and cancellations?

-7. Will your travel be for personal reasons, business travel or both?
+7. Will your private air travel be for personal, business, or both?

-One of the most important questions to ask when booking a private charter or purchasing a jet card or fractional ownership from a platform is, “have they been safety audited by one of the four major ratings organizations (IS-BAO, ARGUS, BARS & Wyvern) and what level did they achieve?”
+The one important question to ask when booking private charter flights is, “Have they been safety audited by one of the four major ratings organizations (IS-BAO, ARGUS, BARS & Wyvern)?
+It’s also important for purchasing jet cards, or fractional ownership from a platform too.
+And to add, what level achievement was reached?”

-The International Standard for Business Aircraft Operations (IS-BAO) was created by the International Business Aviation Council because of the need to provide standards that look beyond those of the FAA’s for operators that provide international flights.
-IS-BAO audits use benchmarks created by the International Civil Aviation Organization, which are recognized around the globe.
-IS-BAO-registered operators are those that follow international best practices, perform internal audits, and pass third-party IS-BAO audits to receive a Certificate of Registration from the IBAC Standards Board.
+The International Standard for Business Aircraft Operations (IS-BAO) was created by the International Business Aviation Council.
+This is due to the need to provide standards that look beyond those of the FAA for operators that provide international flights.
+IS-BAO audits use benchmarks.
+These were created by the International Civil Aviation Organization, which is recognized around the globe.
+IS-BAO-registered operators are those that follow international best practices, perform internal audits, and pass third-party IS-BAO audits.
+They also receive a Certificate of Registration from the IBAC Standards Board.
 IS-BAO has three stages (I, II, & III) of safety auditing, with stage III being the most prestigious and most difficult to achieve.

 The Aviation Research Group US (ARGUS) audits an operator’s maintenance records, flight history, insurance coverage, the frequency of aircraft inspections and a program’s ability to meet or exceed FAA standards.
 Other considerations include flight hours, pilot training, and their medical records.
 ARGUS has four rating tiers for operators: Does Not Qualify, Gold, Gold Plus and Platinum.
 All ARGUS-rated operators must provide the auditing firm with its latest records to ensure that they’re cleared before each flight.
-Before flights, a “TripCheq” can be requested that provides further information about a specific crew and plane.
+Before flights, you can request a “TripCheq” with further information about a specific crew and plane.

 The Basic Aviation Risk Standard Program (BARS) was developed by the Flight Safety Foundation (FSF) in conjunction with the onshore resource sector to provide a system of oversight for the contracted aviation sector.
 Operators undergo an annual audit to the BAR Standard to become registered BARS Aircraft Operators (AO).
 Color code designations are applied to the operator’s BARS registration that include amber, green, silver and gold which is their highest rating.

-To determine if a charter company or private aviation membership platform is certified, and at what safety rating, you should inquire with the private jet operator directly or check the company’s website.
-One reason chartering a jet can be less expensive than the major membership / fractional platforms is that they typically only acquire one to two safety audit certifications, and their resulting ratings are often lower.
+To determine if a company for charter flights, or private aviation membership platform is certified, and at what safety rating, you should inquire with the private jet operator directly or check the charter flights company’s website.
+One reason charter flights can be less expensive than the major membership / fractional platforms is that they typically only acquire one to two safety audit certifications, and their resulting ratings are often lower.

 Safety Certifications*